Photo: Kenneth C. Zirkel / CC BY 4.0 via Wikimedia Commons

 The Rice (Rice Hotel)

-1913 Houston grand hotel on the former Republic of Texas Capitol site, where JFK spent his last night before the 1963 assassination and where residents now report ghostly ballroom dancers.
+1913 Houston grand hotel on the former Republic of Texas Capitol site, where JFK held his last Houston event the evening before the 1963 assassination and where residents now report ghostly ballroom dancers.

 909 Texas Avenue, Houston, TX 77002